Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Introduction

 $\bullet$ \textbf{Convergence Analysis} We present custom convergence analyses for communication-efficient MAX-VAR GCCA under both the linear and the deep transformation operators.
 We show that, for both cases, our method converges to a critical point and can attain a sublinear rate.
 Our technical approach leverages the {\it error feedback} (EF) mechanism and the so-called $\delta$-compressors for quantizating the exchanged information.
 Both EF and $\delta$-compressors were proposed for gradient compression unconstrained single-block distributed optimization \cite{basu2019qsparse, karimireddy2019error}.
 Nonetheless, we show that using them to compress learned representations other than gradients still guarantees convergence, even for multi-block manifold-constrained GCCA problems.
 Moreover, we show that for the linear GCCA case, the algorithm converges to a neighborhood of the {\it global optimal solution} with a {\it geometric} convergence rate.
 Notably, existing gradient compression techniques often only compress uplink information (see \cite{bernstein2018signsgd, alistarh2017qsgd, basu2019qsparse}), but our algorithm compresses both uplink and downlink transmissions with convergence assurances---which is even more economical in terms of overhead.

-We validate our method via a suite of simulated and real data experiments.
-The observations support our convergence claims.
-Part of the work was submitted to IEEE ICASSP 2022 \cite{icassp2022submission}.
-The conference version focused on linear MAX-VAR GCCA.
-The journal version additionally includes the deep GCCA algorithm design and offers a unified convergence analysis for both the linear and deep cases.
-More synthetic and real data experiments are also included.
+Part of the work was {published at} IEEE ICASSP 2022 \cite{icassp2022submission}.
+The conference version focused on linear MAX-VAR GCCA, {where the convergence theorem (regarding the global optimality of the linear case) was stated {\it without} proof.
+The journal version has the following substantial additions: (i) The detailed global optimality analysis of the proposed federated linear MAX-VAR GCCA algorithm is presented. (ii) A federated deep GCCA algorithm design is proposed. (iii) A stationary-point convergence analysis with convergence rate characterizations for the deep GCCA case is presented. (iv) More synthetic and real data experiments are also included.}

+\textbf{Related Work}.
+We should mention that many multimodal learning frameworks exist beyond GCCA, e.g., deep generative models based multimodal learning \cite{srivastava2012learning, wu2018multimodal, vedantam2017generative, tsai2019learning}, multimodal contrastive learning \cite{oord2018representation}, multimodal autoencoders \cite{ngiam2011multimodal}, multimodal deep belief networks \cite{suzuki2016joint}, etc. Instead of exploring a wide spectrum of multimodal models, this work focuses on GCCA.
+Our effort is motivated by its wide applicability to many important tasks, e.g., multilingual word embedding \cite{rastogi2015multiview}, sensor fusion in wireless sensor networks \cite{hovine2021distributed}, self-supervised representation learning \cite{liu2021self}, multimodal representation learning \cite{guo2019deep}.
+In addition, the GCCA problem presents an interesting and challenging optimization problem with manifold constraints, whose computational aspects are worth studying.
+Nonetheless, the algorithm design principles of our method can be used for other multimodal models with proper modifications---which we leave for future work.